Skip to main content

 Where to Find Language-Accessible Medical Care in NC

-• Hospital interpreter services -- All major NC hospital systems (Atrium Health, WakeMed, Duke, UNC Health, Novant) provide interpreter services, including phone interpretation for less common languages
+• Hospital interpreter services -- All major NC hospital systems (Atrium Health, WakeMed, Duke, UNC Health, Novant) provide interpreter services, including phone interpretation for less common languages.
+You can request an interpreter at registration.

-• Federally Qualified Health Centers -- FQHCs across NC serve diverse communities and many have bilingual staff, especially in Charlotte, Raleigh-Durham, Winston-Salem, and Greensboro
+• Federally Qualified Health Centers -- FQHCs across NC serve diverse communities and many have bilingual staff, especially in Charlotte, Raleigh-Durham, Winston-Salem, and Greensboro.
+FQHCs often accept patients regardless of insurance status.

 International Driving Permits and NC Law